 Tapping into “muscle memory” can be a great strategy for studying.
-That’s especially true for kids with learning and attention issues.
+That’s especially true for kids with learning and thinking differences.

 Kids all have different learning strengths.
 Some may take in information better by seeing, some by hearing, and some through physical activity.